Opening of the Judicial Year

 The Opening of the Judicial Year, also called Opening of the Courts, is a solemn event that takes place every year in the Plennary Hall of the Supreme Court of Spain in front of the most relevant judicial and political authorities.
 This act, that marks the start of the judicial activities after the summer break, is chaired by the Monarch —in whose name justice is administered— and takes place in the first days of September, since the judicial year in Spain runs from September 1st, or the following business day, to July 31st of each calendar year.

-Likewise, the President of the Supreme Court, the members of the General Council of the Judiciary, the judges of the Supreme Court, the Minister of Justice, the Attorney General of the State, the presidents of the High Courts of Justice and other judicial and political authorities of the country attend this event.
+Likewise, the President of the Supreme Court, the members of the General Council of the Judiciary, the judges of the Supreme Court, the Minister of Justice, the Prosecutor General of the State, the presidents of the High Courts of Justice and other judicial and political authorities of the country attend this event.

 Event and attire

 The event begins with the arrival of the Monarch at the Convent of the Salesas Reales.
 After being welcomed at the entrance by the Governing Chamber of the Supreme Court, the sovereign dons the corresponding attire and enters the Plenary Hall.
 After opening the solemn hearing, the monarch gives the floor to the Secretary of the Governing Chamber, who proceeds to read the rules governing the event, currently established in Article 181 of Organic Law 6/1985, of July 1st, on the Judiciary.
-Following this, the Attorney General, first, and then the President of the Supreme Court and of the General Council of the Judiciary, present their respective institutions' annual reports.
+Following this, the Prosecutor General, first, and then the President of the Supreme Court and of the General Council of the Judiciary, present their respective institutions' annual reports.
 After the speeches, the monarch declares the judicial year open and adjourns the session.

 Due to the solemnity of the ceremony, judges, prosecutors, lawyers and other legal professions attend wearing the robes corresponding to their respective offices, as well as their insignias and decorations they have received for their services.
 Thus, it is common to see attendees wearing this attire and, in many cases, wearing some of the ranks of the Order of Saint Raymond of Peñafort.